Industrial Engineering and Management

 - Industrial Mechanic

 The Department of Industrial and Manufacturing Engineering (IME) at North Dakota State University offers two programs leading to either a Bachelor of Science degree in Industrial Engineering and Management or in Manufacturing Engineering.
-Both programs are accredited by the Engineering Accreditation Commission of ABET, www.abet.org.
+NDSU has the only Industrial Engineering and Management program in North Dakota.
+The Bachelor of Science in Industrial Engineering and Management program is accredited by the Engineering Accreditation Commission of ABET, https://www.abet.org, under the General Criteria and the Industrial and Similarly Named Engineering Programs Program Criteria.

-The faculty and staff in the IME department have extensive experience in industrial and manufacturing specialties.
+The faculty and staff have extensive experience in industrial and manufacturing specialties.
 The IME faculty and staff will know your name, understand your potential and problems, and will give encouragement when you need it.
 When you leave NDSU, you will have built excellent capabilities for career success, the confident ability for life-long personal growth, and a network of friends and professional colleagues.

 Graduates of the IME programs have become a source of talent working in industries such as health care, manufacturing, consulting, food, transportation and distribution, and information systems.
 Recent IME graduates command starting salaries in the top rank of engineering disciplines.
-According to the Bureau of Labor Statistics, the national average salary was $88,950 in 2020 (https://www.bls.gov/ooh/architecture-and-engineering/industrial-engineers.htm).
+According to the Bureau of Labor Statistics, the national median salary was $95,300 (https://www.bls.gov/ooh/architecture-and-engineering/industrial-engineers.htm).

 Students majoring in any engineering discipline may elect a minor in Industrial Engineering and Management.
 These optional studies offer engineering students the opportunity to add important career-enhancing skills to their technological competencies.
 The elected courses in an IE&M minor add skills for integrating technology and resources within the complex of people, technology, machinery and information that make up the successful modern business enterprise.
 Students completing this minor will achieve better understanding of organizational and management processes and will be better prepared to work in the multi-functional teams crucial to success in industry.
 Total requirement is 18 credits (6 credits are required courses and 12 credits of approved electives), 9 of which must be unique and not count towards the major.